Textualize/textual/docs/styles/padding.md

 | `padding: 1 2;`     | Two values sets the padding for the top/bottom and left/right edges |
 | `padding: 1 2 3 4;` | Four values sets top, right, bottom, and left padding independently |

-Padding may also be set individually by setting `padding-top`, `padding-right`, `padding-bottom`, or `padding-left` to an single value.
+Padding may also be set individually by setting `padding-top`, `padding-right`, `padding-bottom`, or `padding-left` to a single value.

 ## Syntax